Canada regulator bars ex-media mogul Conrad Black from executive roles

-Black brushed off the ban as “the comparatively inoffensive end of more than 11 years of persecution” and said the regulator was to blame for the downfall of his media company.

-The Ontario Securities Commission imposed the same penalty on his former business partner, John Boultbee, after a lengthy process that was delayed by U.S. legal proceedings against both men.
-Three other executives of Black’s former media company, Hollinger Inc, settled earlier with the OSC.
+The watchdog imposed the same penalty on Black’s former business partner, John Boultbee, after a lengthy process that was delayed by U.S. legal proceedings against Black and Boultbee.
+Three other executives of Black’s former media company, Hollinger Inc, settled earlier with the regulator, the Ontario Securities Commission (OSC).

-“The OSC destroyed Hollinger Inc and vaporized the shareholders’ interest and enriched a gang of charlatan corporate activists when it denied our effort to privatize it in 2005,” Black said via a spokesman in response to the ruling.

 Through Hollinger, Black once ran an international newspaper empire that included the Chicago Sun-Times, Britain’s Daily Telegraph and the Jerusalem Post as well as extensive holdings in Canada, but he ended up in U.S. prison for fraud.